roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 When, to such myself, an angel came around.
 "Minami-chan, good morning!"
 Hinamura-san, who was seated next to me when I was in the second year of middle school.
 I used to call her by her name - Kyoka-chan.
 Only within my heart, however...
 She gently tapped my shoulder, smiled at me.
-The smile, that shines surrounded by her walnut-coloured bob cut, is very, very cute.
+The shining smile, that surrounded by her walnut-coloured bob cut, is very, very cute.
 Unable to return a 'Good morning,' I made an awkward smile ish countenance, and inclined my head, so to bow.
 Although this is... the best I can return...